Looking for a new job when you have or have had cancer

 If you’re looking for a new job, you may wonder whether you have to tell prospective employers that you have or have had cancer.

-It’s still acceptable to ask questions about a person’s health for the following reasons:
+It’s still acceptable to ask questions during the recruitment process about a person’s health for the following reasons:

 To make sure they’re not discriminating against anyone in their recruitment process.

 To conduct positive action (for example, for a company to improve their recruitment of people with disabilities).

 To enquire whether reasonable adjustments are needed for the recruitment process.

 To establish whether the applicant will be able to carry out a function that’s fundamental to the role.

 Disability-related questions mustn’t be used to discriminate against a disabled person.
 An employer is only allowed to ask questions about health or disability if they are, or may be, relevant to the person’s ability to carry out particular functions of the job.